lughjw/lughjw.github.io/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build and the `--output-path=docs` to put the build files where github-pages is expecting them.
-The full command is `npx ng build --prod=true --output-path=docs`
+The full command is `npx ng build --prod=true --output-path=docs`.
+For routing on github pages also make a new file in docs called 404.html which is identical to index.html. `copy docs\index.html docs\404.html`

 ## Running unit tests